ashrithssreddy/BooksAI/docs/tokenizer.md

 - **Decoding** allows you to see what the model produced in human-readable text.

 This example demonstrates a basic way to prepare and interpret text data using a tokenizer, a key step when working with any language model.

+# Common Challenges in Tokenization
+- Handling special characters, emojis, or non-English languages.
+- How tokenization varies across languages (like languages without spaces between words).
+- The trade-off between token length and model memory.